jaegertracing/documentation/content/docs/1.18/opentelemetry.md

 <3> Health check port has to match Jaeger component health check port from the [deployment page](deployment.md).

-Once Jaeger OpenTelemetry components are released in a stable stream the Jaeger Operator will automatically use new set of images and properly change readiness probes to the new ports.
+Once Jaeger OpenTelemetry binaries are released in a stable stream the Jaeger Operator will automatically use new set of images and properly change readiness probes to the new ports.